Skip to content

 Pick a WordPress theme that won’t slow you down

-The great thing about WordPress is the amazing array of themes you can choose from when designing your site.
 According to Kinsta, certain themes perform best in speed tests.
 While it’s really important to pick a theme that best suits your website’s needs first and foremost, think about speed performance, too.
-The last thing you want is your theme to work against you when it comes to the technical aspect.

 astra wordpress theme

-CSS, JavaScript and HTML scripts can cause website loading times to slow down if they’re not sufficiently optimised.
-‘Minification’ is the process of rewriting code and script to minimise it, making the file sizes smaller and less burdensome on your site.
-Rather than attempting to do this manually, using a free plugin such as Autoptimize is recommended.
+‘Minification’ is the process of rewriting code and script to minimize it, making the file sizes smaller and less burdensome on your site.

 plugins to optimise codings